Trimming Stability Selection increases variable selection robustness: Conclusion

 \section{Conclusion}

-We intended to unify sparse model selection, robustness and stability.
-To this end, we started with the introduction of the variable selection breakdown point which is the relative fraction of outlying instances resp. cells that can make variable selection completely meaningless in the sense that no relevant variable will be selected.
-We tried to make a step towards lifting the understanding of robustness from the rows of a data matrix to the columns and investigated how contamination can affect model selection.
-Our results seem to be discouraging since a very small number of contaminated cells can, in theory, completely distort variable selection, making a robustification in the usual sense that provides coefficients whose norm is always bounded obsolete if no relevant variable is considered.
-Our results motivate to consider robustness simultaneously for the coefficients and the actual selected model itself.
-We further proved that robustness itself has to be carefully defined, especially when facing discrete or bounded spaces, by showing that a wrong robustness notion can lead to meaningless statements where a mean is more robust than a median.
+We intended to make a step towards the unification of sparse model selection, robustness and stability in order to lift the understanding of robustness from the rows of a data matrix to the columns and investigated how contamination can affect model selection.
+We started with the introduction of the variable selection breakdown point and an outlier scheme which allows a very small number of contaminated cells to completely distort variable selection, making a robustification in the usual sense that provides coefficients whose norm is always bounded obsolete if no relevant variable is considered.

-We extended the notion of the resampling breakdown point that quantifies the relative fraction of outlying instances so that the probability that a resample is contaminated too much, depending on the robustness of the applied estimator on the resample, exceeds some threshold.
-We provided a Stability Selection BDP that essentially combines the variable selection BDP and the resampling BDP and computed it for different scenarios where we postulate different effects of outliers onto model selection due to the absence of concrete results in literature.
+We extended the notion of the resampling breakdown point, which quantifies the relative fraction of outlying instances so that the probability that a resample is contaminated too much exceeds some threshold, by the Stability Selection BDP which we computed for different scenarios where we postulate different effects of outliers onto model selection due to the absence of concrete results in literature.
 Our analysis reveals that a Stability Selection where the stable set is given by the best $q$ variables for a pre-defined $q$ can be expected to be more robust than the standard threshold-based Stability Selection.

 Finally, we propose a Trimmed Stability Selection which considers only the best resamples, based on the in-sample losses, when aggregating the models.
-A short simulation study reveals the potential of this Trimmed Stability Selection, although it evidently inherits the necessity to find appropriate hyperparameter configurations.
-The simulations also prove the alarming fragility of variable selection, even for an extremely low number of outlying cells.
+A simulation study reveals the potential of this Trimmed Stability Selection to robustify model selection, although it evidently inherits the necessity to find appropriate hyperparameter configurations.
+The simulations also prove the alarming fragility of variable selection, even for an extremely low number of outlying cells, if the outliers are targetedly placed onto the relevant columns.
+In particular, regarding the rapid performance decrease of the non-trimmed Stability Selection with $L_2$-Boosting as model selection algorithm, one has to keep in mind that even 2 resp.
+5 outlying instances in scenario 1 and 2 resp.
+3 and 4 suffice to let nearly no stable model be perfect, accompanied with a somewhat decreased mean TPR, so the cell-wise contamination rates range from 25/100500 in scenario 4 to 10/1275 in scenario 1.